inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 Filtering and Policing in INET
 ------------------------------

-Filtering and policing - we'll use the two terms interchangeably here - enforces requirements for data rate and burst size in a packet stream, by dropping excess packets.
-In INET, by default, filtering is done in the bridging layer of TSN network nodes (although filtering components can also be inserted elsewhere in network nodes).
+..
+Filtering and policing - we'll use the two terms interchangeably here - enforces
+.. requirements for data rate and burst size in a packet stream, by dropping
+.. excess packets.
+In INET, by default, filtering is done in the bridging layer
+.. of TSN network nodes (although filtering components can also be inserted elsewhere
+.. in network nodes).

+..
 Filtering and policing is defined in the TODO standard.
-In general, filtering prevents certain types of packets from entering a network node.
+In general, filtering
+.. prevents certain types of packets from entering a network node.
+Policing refers
-Policing refers to enforcing data rate and bursting limits to protect upstream components and devices in a network.
-In INET, filtering is used with somewhat different meanings sometimes, as it generally refers to the filtering layer where filtering and policing takes places.
+.. to enforcing data rate and bursting limits to protect upstream components and
+.. devices in a network.
+In INET, filtering is used with somewhat different
+.. meanings sometimes, as it generally refers to the filtering layer where
-Also, policing involves dropping (or filtering out) packets, also done in the filtering layer.
-So in this document, filtering is used in a broader sense than in the standard.
+.. filtering and policing takes places.
+Also, policing involves dropping (or
+.. filtering out) packets, also done in the filtering layer.
+So in this document,
+.. filtering is used in a broader sense than in the standard.

-**review** filtering AND policing -> interchangable? then why 'and'?
+.. **review** filtering AND policing -> interchangable? then why 'and'?

--> actually, in the standard its called filtering and policing, which means basically the same; policing by filtering?
+.. -> actually, in the standard its called filtering and policing, which means basically the same; policing by filtering?

+.. - Filtering and policing in the standard: filters out packets. prevents certain
+..   types of packets from entering the network for security. policing is limiting
+..   the data rate and bursting in order not to overload other network components
+.. - In INET, filtering and policing is done in the filtering layer.
+The filtering layer performs both.
+It can drop certain types of packets,
+..   and can use queueing components for rate limiting traffic streams

+..
+Per-Stream Filtering and Policing is defined in the IEEE 802.1Qci standard.
+Filtering
+.. prevents certain types of packets from entering the network.
+Policing refers
+.. to enforcing limits for data rate and bursting to protect upstream components and
+.. devices in the network.
+In INET, both filtering and policing is performed in the filtering layer,
+.. located in the bridging layer of TSN network nodes.

+The IEEE 802.1Qci standard defines Per-Stream Filtering and Policing.
+Filtering can blocking specific packet types from entering the network, while Policing focuses on enforcing limits for data rate and bursting to safeguard upstream components and network devices.
+Both mechanisms involve dropping invalid or excess/selected packets.
+In INET, both filtering and policing operations are conducted in the filtering layer, which is located in the bridging layer of TSN network nodes.

+**review** does this description belong here? and not one level up?

+   ..
+Since both filtering and policing is performed in the filtering layer in INET, we generally use filtering
+   .. in this document to refer to both.

+..
+In INET, the filtering layer performs both filtering and policing.
+   It is located in the bridging layer of TSN network nodes.

+..
+In INET, both filtering and policing is done in the filtering layer, located in the bridging layer of network nodes.

 .. note:: Filtering components don't even require a complete network to function, as demonstrated in the the :doc:`/showcases/tsn/streamfiltering/underthehood/doc/index` showcase.